telepilotco/tdlib-binaries-prebuilt/README.md

 # tdlib-binaries-prebuilt

-Intention of this plugin is to produce binary builds of `tdlib` in a way so that they can be used in `node-pre-gyp` npm package.
-This can be handy when using `tdlib` in node.js environments, where compilation is not desired or not possible due to unavailability of tools that are required.
+Intention of this plugin is to produce binary builds of [tdlib/td](https://github.com/tdlib/td) in a way so that they can be used in
+`node-pre-gyp` npm package.
+This can be handy when using [tdlib/td](https://github.com/tdlib/td) in node.js environments, where compilation is not desired or not possible due to unavailability of tools that are required.

-Following architectures are supported:
+TD can be compiled from source using specific targets from our Makefile.

+Prebuilt binaries are available for following architectures:
- + linux-x64-glibc
+ - [x] linux-x64-glibc
- + linux-x64-musl (x86-64/x86_64 -> x64)
+ - [x] linux-x64-musl (x86-64/x86_64 -> x64)
- + linux-arm64-glibc (aarch64 -> arm64)
+ - [x] linux-arm64-glibc (aarch64 -> arm64)
- + linux-arm64-musl (aarch64 -> arm64)
+ - [x] linux-arm64-musl (aarch64 -> arm64)
- - macos-arm64
+ - [x] macos-arm64 - local build
- - macos-x64
+ - [ ] macos-x64 - not yet built

 ## Github Action Builds